Laws of Australian rules football: AFL control, 1994–present

 In 2006, the AFL announced its intention to further speed up the game and reduce stoppages with the aim of enhancing the game as a spectacle, particularly aimed at television audiences.
 It introduced a time limit for set shots, which was thought by some to be in response to players such as Matthew Lloyd and Brendan Fevola taking up to a minute to prepare for kicking their goals.
 The AFL made more stringent the interpretation of awarding 50 m penalties for "scragging" (attempting to deliberately hold play up by grabbing the opposition player after they had taken a mark).
 Finally, the league made it unnecessary for players to wait for the flag waved after a behind to kick the ball back into play, and introduced a bucket of spare balls behind each goal to avoid the need to wait for the crowd to return the ball.

 In 2007, the AFL began introducing rules aimed at attracting more juniors by reducing the forceful contact and aggression in the game.
 Significant controversy was caused by the introduction of the "hands in the back" rule.
 Zero tolerance was given for players putting hands on the back of a player in a marking contest.
 The AFL rules committee argued that this was simply a stricter interpretation of a rule which had been relaxed over the decades.
 The league also attempted to reduce head injuries by introducing new rules on bumping, including severe penalties for forcible bumping of players from front-on when their head is over the ball.

 In 2008, reacting to an incident involving the Sydney Swans playing 19 men on the field, new interchange rules were introduced to supersede the head count.
 Also, through the AFL Tribunal, it began to outlaw tackles which pinned the arms of a player and drove their head into the ground.
-Towards the end of the season, the league also increased the number of boundary umpires from 2 to 4.
+Towards the end of the season, the league also increased the number of boundary umpires from two to four.

+For the 2026 season, the AFL Commission changed the rules to eliminate the centre bounce and made changes to regulations around player interchanges.
+They also introduced a wildcard round for 2026, which will see teams placed 10th vs 7th, and 9th vs 8th playoff during the current rest week before finals, like the current VFL format.